 This is the ability to visualize the natural world through a camera lens.
 It’s something that’s bound to open many new opportunities for the construction industry, even though it’ll come with a cost.

 Those companies who can afford to start using it now will revolutionize how they project and build things.
-This is a trend that will grow much bigger in the next few years.
+This trend will grow much more significantly in the next few years.

 3D printing as a construction technology has the potential to change material sourcing.
 For prefabrication, materials for a project can be printed and then transported to the job site, ready for use immediately.
 This can allow companies to get materials faster and streamline the process by removing extra steps in the middle.

 According to the U.K. Green Building Council, around 15% of materials delivered to construction sites end up in landfills.
-The American Institute of Architects believes that building-related waste makes up between 25% to 40% of America’s solid-waste stream reports Fortune.
+The American Institute of Architects believes that building-related waste makes up 25% to 40% of America’s solid-waste stream, reports Fortune.

 - Top 50 HR Interview Questions and Answers for Engineers